Short Answer

 Contract Snapshot

-This market resolves to Yes if the Colorado Avalanche win the 2025-26 Stanley Cup Finals; otherwise, it resolves to No, as the event is mutually exclusive.
-The market opened on September 24, 2025, and will close once a title holder is declared, or by June 30, 2028, with projected payouts 5 minutes after closing.
-Resolution will be based on information from NHL, Fox Sports, and ESPN.
+This market resolves to "Yes" if the Colorado Avalanche win the 2025-26 Stanley Cup Finals, as determined by sources such as NHL, Fox Sports, and ESPN; otherwise, it resolves to "No" since the event is mutually exclusive.
+The market opened on September 24, 2025, at 10:00 PM EDT, and will close after the Stanley Cup champion is declared, or by June 30, 2028, at 10:00 AM EDT if no title holder is declared.
+Payout is projected 5 minutes after closing.

 Available Contracts